Ira-Project/lastword/YC Application/Main App.md

 	bushwhack-one.vercel.app/

 9. What is your company going to make?
-Please describe your product and what it does or will do? - TODO
+Please describe your product and what it does or will do?

 	We are building an AI study buddy that students can teach concepts to.
-Rather than solving questions, students explain the concepts required to solve them.
-The AI then uses the student's explanations to attempt these questions.
-By iteratively teaching the AI to solve the questions correctly, the student is able to identify the gaps in their understanding.
+Instead of answering questions, students have to explain to our AI how to solve them.
+Using the knowledge from the explanation given by the student, our AI attempts to solve a set of questions.
+The students iterate on their explanation till our AI is able to solve all the questions correctly.

 10. Where do you live now, and where would the company be based after YC?